dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 ## Long request header fields

 Proxy server default settings typically limit request header fields to 4 K or 8 K depending on the platform.
-An app may require fields longer than the default (for example, apps that use [Azure Active Directory](https://azure.microsoft.com/services/active-directory/)).
+An app may require fields longer than the default (for example, apps that use [Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/)).
 If longer fields are required, the proxy server's default settings require adjustment.
 The values to apply depend on the scenario.
 For more information, see your server's documentation.

 * [proxy_buffer_size](https://nginx.org/docs/http/ngx_http_proxy_module.html#proxy_buffer_size)
 * [proxy_buffers](https://nginx.org/docs/http/ngx_http_proxy_module.html#proxy_buffers)